percona/pmm/docs/pmm-admin/manage-users/edit_users.md

 2. In the **Organisations** section, click **Change role**.

-3. Select the role from the drop-down and click **save**.
+3. Select the role from the drop-down and click **Save**.

 The following are the privileges for the various *roles*:

-- Admin - Managing data sources, teams, and users within an organization.
+- **Admin** - Managing data sources, teams, and users within an organization

-- Editor - Creating and editing dashboards.
+- **Editor** - Creating and editing dashboards

-- Viewer - Viewing dashboards.
+- **Viewer** - Viewing dashboards

-For detailed information on the privileges for these roles and the different tasks that they can perform, refer to: [Grafana organization roles](https://grafana.com/docs/grafana/latest/permissions/organization_roles/).
+For detailed information on the privileges for these roles and the different tasks that they can perform, see [Grafana organization roles](https://grafana.com/docs/grafana/latest/permissions/organization_roles/).